 Market and industry-specific success depend heavily on how well management and team members prepare for what lies ahead.
 Keeping up with the peak shipping season delivery trends, market shifts, and customer demands makes the process easier for shippers from start to finish.
 Predictive planning and statistical baking can help shippers prepare for known and anticipated peak shipping season capacity crunches.

-According to Peter S. Goodman of The New York Times, the four peak shipping seasons are more vital than ever as the effects of COVID-related disruptions continue to impact global supply chains.
+According to Peter S. Goodman of The New York Times, the four peak shipping seasons are more vital than ever.

 “With the havoc at ports showing no signs of abating and prices for a vast array of goods still rising, the world is absorbing a troubling realization: Time alone will not solve the Great Supply Chain Disruption.”